wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 3. Open the plugin configuration page, which is located under Settings -> GA Dashboard and enter your API Key, Client Secret, Client ID and Table ID.
 4. Go to your Admin Dashboard, look for the widget called Google Analytics Dashboard and authorize the application.

-A step by step setup tutorial is available here [Google Analytics Dashboard for WP video tutorial](http://www.youtube.com/watch?v=636nZWIx2Ao)
+A step by step tutorial is available here: [Google Analytics Dashboard for WP video tutorial](http://www.youtube.com/watch?v=636nZWIx2Ao)

 == Frequently Asked Questions ==